 Hosting a conference or seminar?
 Chances are you’re going to want a cabaret setup.
 We’re not talking top hats and jazz.
 Rather, a cabaret setup means guests are seated around one side of the table, with the open side facing a screen or stage.

 Corkage is for wine, cakeage is for cake.
 This concept is growing to be a standard in all venues that offer in-house catering.
 Cakeage can be charged either by cake, or by head.

-This is one of the most important pieces of information a venue needs to disclose.
+This is the number of people that will comfortably fit in your preferred venue or space.
+It's one of the most important pieces of information a venue needs to disclose.
 You don’t want too many or too few people at your event.
 Like Goldilocks, it needs to be just right.
 And with each event brings its own capacity needs.

 A delegate is a conference or meeting participant.
 A day delegate package, or DDP, is a specific package that’s often displayed as a per-person cost, designed for conferences and meetings.
 DDPs can include things like pens, paper, water, mints, morning and/or afternoon refreshments, or luncheon.
 The price and inclusion of DDPs varies between venues.